Automate Guided Actions in Adobe® Acrobat®

 Post-Processing PDF Documents

 Copy, move, or delete input PDF documents once they are processed by a batch sequence.
 You can even execute another batch file or application on input PDF documents.
-This type of processing adds an additional flexibility to the batch processing framework and allows linking to a bigger document processing system.
-It allows chaining of several processing steps together and adding an extra functionality that is not available or accessible in the Adobe® Acrobat®.
+This type of processing adds an additional flexibility to the batch and allows linking to a bigger document processing system.

 Processing Log